eleanormally/cbug/README.md

 A shell tool to wrap around a docker container and make compiling and debugging memory easy in a closed environment.
 This tool is especially designed for those developing on arm systems (e.g. apple silicon) as most memory debugging tools are not built for it.

 ### `NOTE: Cbug is currently only tested and functional for Apple Silicon Macs.
-This will change in the future, but the program will crash on other machines, even when build from source.`
+This will change in the future, but the program will crash on other machines, even when built from source.`

 ## Installing CBUG
 Before installing cbug, make sure that you have installed [docker](https://docker.com).
 Cbug is built on docker, and will not run without it.